LCC-CIT/CS233JS-CourseMaterials/Labs/TermProject/CS233JS_ProjectInstructions.md

 ### Submission

-- Create a word processing document that includes one or more screen shots of  your application as well as the URL for your github repository.
+- Create a document that includes one or more screen shots of  your application as well as the URL for your github repository.
 - Share your document either formally or informally with at least one other  student in class.
 Revise the document based on feedback that you think  is relevant.
 - Upload the document you created in moodle.